Shelter Island CSA Options

 CSA Sizes and Season Length

-Members can choose to buy a Large or Small share size for either a Full a Half season depending on their needs.
+Members can choose to buy a Large or Small share size.
+There are three season lengths: Full, Long-Summer, and Summer.

 A large share is good for about 4 people, or 2 veggie lovers.